 Passengers with Disabilities

 The following information highlights features at handicap accessible PATH stations.
-The handicap accessible stations are: 33rd Street, World Trade Center, Journal Square, Hoboken, Newark, Exchange Place and Pavonia/Newport.
+The handicap accessible stations are: 33rd Street, World Trade Center, Journal Square, Hoboken, Newark, Exchange Place, Grove Street and Newport.

-- Elevators.
-Elevators are self-operated and have raised symbols on the control panel buttons.
+- Elevators and Vertical Platform Lifts.
+Elevators and vertical platform lifts are self-operated and have raised symbols on the control panel buttons.
+For instructions on how to use the vertical platform lift at Grove Street, click here.

 - Passenger Information Telephones.
 There are passenger information telephones that automatically connect a caller to an information agent 24 hours a day.
 The telephones are lowered to be accessible to a person using a wheelchair.